 Now that you know why your cold calls don’t work (and even if they do, they still could do better), what can you do exactly to improve the outcome?

-There are many proven and tested cold calling techniques, and we’re listing our favourite ones below:
+There are many proven and tested cold calling techniques, and we’re listing our favorite ones below:

 Revise your cold calling strategy